ankit-0355/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Download the tic-tac-toe.py to your system. execute the downloaded file using CMD and Enjoy.
+Download the tic-tac-toe.py to your system.

+Execute the downloaded file using CMD and Enjoy.